Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 A great tip when learning the game of chess in regards to capturing pieces, is never get TOO caught up with capturing your opponent’s chess pieces, to the point that it takes away from the main goal: Capturing the King.

-There was a game I was playing online when I first was learning how to play chess, and like most rookies, I just wanted to capture every chess piece, and then checkmate the King.
+There was a game I was playing online when I first was learning chess, and like most rookies, I just wanted to capture every chess piece, and then checkmate the King.
 I was quite successful in doing this, capturing my opponents Rooks and bishops, and outnumbered my opponent significantly in terms of who had more higher valued chess pieces.
 I was thinking to myself how easy this was and how I had this game won.

 The very next move, my opponent placed me in checkmate.